kellystyles/fungiflow/README.md

 ```

 ### Speed
 This workflow is designed to operate on an HPC, so expects a lot of CPUs and memory.
 I would suggest a minimum of 16 CPUs and 32 GB of memory.
-If you would like to perform taxonomic filtering of short reads with `kraken2`, increase the memory to at least 100 Gb, as the entire hash table will need to be loaded into memory.
+If you would like to perform taxonomic filtering of short reads with `kraken2`, increase the memory to >16 Gb, as the entire hash table will need to be loaded into memory.
 The tests from the same synthetic read datasets run with 16 CPUs and 32 GB memory CPU and memory efficiency as below:
 ![Computational efficiency of differing coverage synthetic assemblies of 10 fungal strains](./figures/synthetic_tests.png)